 It’s natural to feel underprepared – starting a business is a big journey.
 But doing your homework and using the tools that are right for you is a great way to hit the ground running.

 Inventory management is the process of managing the goods your business plans to sell.
-This involves acquiring, storing, organizing and tracking those goods.
+This involves acquiring, storing, organising and tracking those goods.

 Inventory management also involves keeping records of changes in your inventory over time.
 This helps you keep the right amount of each product or item in stock to keep up with customer demand.